Abiquiu Artisan Studio Tour in Georgia O’Keeffe Country from Santa Fe

 Here we discover this sanctuary mindfully experiencing a new perspective of how this place has inspired depiction of self-expression through art.
 Take the time to notice how it speaks to you in the stillness of the earth.
 Does anything specific creatively resonate with you exploring this moonscape?
 Savor the simplicity of wandering through this arid and artistic landscape, taking the time to truly enjoy your surroundings.
 Notice how the earth can viscerally inspire art through your interpretation of experiencing its wild form.

 Following our meditative hike, we journey down the quaint back roads to Abiquiu, a small town with an impressive history.
 Abiquiú means “wild choke cherry place” in the Tewa language.was first settled in 1742 by 24 Tewa Pueblo families The first settlers here were Indians, and the name Abiquiu is a Spanish variation of the Indian Tewa words pay sha boo-oo, meaning “timber-end town,” and abechin, meaning “hoot of an owl.”
 The Indians who came to the Chama Valley were migrating from Mesa Verde in Colorado in the 15th century. the starting point of the pioneering route of the Old Spanish Trail. a historical trade route that connected the northern New Mexico settlements of (or near) Santa Fe, New Mexico with those of Los Angeles, California and southern California arun 1830-1850.
 While the town is most well-known for the artist Georgia O’Keeffe, the outer lying landscape tells the story of millions of years of erosive scars that continue to shift and change with time.
 While exploring Abiquiu, it’s not difficult to uncover why so many artists have made their home among her mesas, buttes, valleys, canyons and plateaus with vivid hues painted and etched across her landscape like poetry.
+We stop for lunch a delicious lunch on the patio at the historic Abiquiu Inn.
+The menu is comprised of fresh local ingredients featuring New Mexican specialties.

 Debra is a clay artist who works intuitively with pounds of wet clay until forms appear and stories develop.
 Her talent, vision and articulation of clay are profound, and her spirit is playful, nurturing and creative.
 She weaves in the natural world and spirituality around her of the ravens, the coyotes and owls.